 Conservation Scientist (Massachusetts)

-Beth Pike holds a B.S. in Biology from Long Island University/Southampton and a M.E.M. in Coastal Environmental Management from Duke University’s Nicholas School of the Environment with a certificate in geospatial analysis from the Duke Marine Geospatial Ecology Lab.
-Her master's thesis tied the movements of critically endangered right whales to the tidal movement of their prey in the Bay of Fundy.
-She previously researched right whales in the North Atlantic and humpback whales in the North Pacific.
-Beth has a 500-ton USCG Master's license has worked as a captain, mate and naturalist throughout Alaska, British Columbia, the South Pacific, Mexico, and Hawaii.
-Since joining the Marine Conservation Institute in 2011, Beth has supported many facets of the organization.
-Currently her work is focused on the outreach, communication and data management for our Marine Protection Atlas at www.MPAtlas.org.
+Beth Pike earned her Master of Environmental Management from Duke University’s Nicholas School of the Environment with a certificate in geospatial analysis from the Duke Marine Geospatial Ecology Lab.
+Before that, she earned a B.S. in Biology from Long Island University/Southampton and researched right whales in the North Atlantic and humpback whales in the North Pacific.
+Beth has a 500-ton captain’s license has worked as a captain, mate and naturalist throughout Alaska, the Pacific Northwest, South Pacific, Mexico, and Hawaii.
+Since joining Marine Conservation Institute in 2011, Beth has focused on strategic development, outreach, planning and data management for the Marine Protection Atlas (www.MPAtlas.org).
+Beth has led the Atlas team's effort to highlight areas that best protect and conserve the ecosystem through strong marine protection.
+As one of the co-authors of The MPA Guide, Beth has guided the integration of assessment criteria into the MPAtlas database and website.
+In her free time, Beth loves hiking, boating and spending time with her family.